ctrlplusb/easy-peasy/README.md

 ## Features

-  - Quick, easy, fun
+  - Intuitive API that allows rapid development
-  - Supports Typescript
+  - Full Typescript support
-  - Update state via mutations that auto convert to immutable updates
+  - Mutate state, we do the hard work for you, auto converting mutations to immutable updates
-  - Derived state
+  - Derived state with auto memoisation
-  - Thunks for data fetching/persisting
+  - Thunks for data fetching and side effects
-  - Auto memoisation for performance
+  - Listeners to respond to updates across your model
-  - Includes hooks for React integration
+  - React Hook based API
-  - Testing utils baked in
+  - Testing helpers baked in
   - Supports React Native
-  - Tiny, 3.2 KB gzipped
-  - Powered by Redux with full interop
+  - Redux under the hood
-    - All the best of Redux, without the boilerplate
+    - The power of Redux, without the boilerplate
-    - Redux Dev Tools support
+    - Redux Dev Tools out of the box
     - Custom middleware
     - Customise root reducer enhancer
-    - Easy migration path for traditional styled Redux apps
+    - Easy migration path for `react-redux` based apps

 <p>&nbsp;</p>
 <p align='center'>